 The samples were reported to the MDLs.
+No elevated non-detect results were reported.
 The MDLs met the limits listed in Table 4 of the CCR Groundwater Monitoring Plan.

 1.9 Electronic Data Deliverable (EDD) Review

 The results and sample identifications (IDs) in the EDD were reviewed against the information provided by the associated level II reports at a minimum of 20% as part of the data validation process.
 The laboratory flags used in the laboratory report did not match the flags used in the EDD.
 No other discrepancies were identified between the level II reports and the EDD.